Pauls Kalniņš: Political career

 Kalniņš ran in the Latvian presidential elections of 1930 and 1933.
 On both occasions, he lost to Alberts Kviesis.
 Kalniņš received the Order of the Three Stars 1st (1927) and 2nd Class (1926).

+After the coup of K. Ulmanis, Kalniņš spent 4 months in the concentration camp of Liepāja.

+During World War II and the occupation of the Baltic states, Kalniņš was one of the founders of the Latvian Central Council, the main political resistance movement, becoming its leader after the arrest of Konstantīns Čakste by the Gestapo.